skrey/yellow-extensions/source/wiki/README.md

 `WikiLocation` = wiki location, empty means current folder
 `WikiNewLocation` = location for new wiki pages, [supported placeholders](#settings-placeholders)
-`WikiPagesMax` = number of pages to show per shortcut
+`WikiPagesMax` = number of pages to show per shortcut, 0 for unlimited
 `WikiPaginationLimit` = number of entries to show per page

 <a id="settings-placeholders"></a>The following placeholders for new wiki pages are supported: